clundstrom/architecture-refactoring/README.txt

 ---To run---
-Chess.jar is in the lib folder.
+refactored_chess.jar is in the lib folder.
 This single file contains everything necessary to run the program.
 On Windows you can simply double-click on this to run it, providing that you have the Java runtime environment installed.
 To run on Linux:
 Make Chess.jar executable: chmod 755 Chess.jar
 Then: ./Chess.jar